HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 FCP improved dramatically this year, with 49% of websites having good mobile experiences and 64% for desktop.
 This represents an 11 and 4 percentage point increase for mobile and desktop, respectively.

-In the absence of TTFB data to the contrary, this indicates that there were major improvements to frontend optimizations, like eliminating render-blocking resources or more advanced resource prioritization.
+In the absence of TTFB data to the contrary, this indicates that there were major improvements to frontend optimizations, like eliminating render-blocking resources or better resource prioritization.
 However, as we'll see in the following sections, it seems like there may have been something else entirely to thank for the LCP improvements this year.

 ### LCP metadata and best practices